alexan1/alexan1.github.io/_posts/2019-6-20-custom email .md

 ---
 layout: post
-title: domain name for github page
+title: custom email for domain hosted as github page
 ---

 When you host your domain as GitHub page, GitHub doesn't give you option to host your domain email.